 Sid’s abandonment of his career and then his young bride and child was the last straw for her wealthy father (whom apparently ‘put a price’ on our man’s head), so Sid decided to cut his losses and join the army.
 Sid was never to look back, as when he volunteered to join the South African army World War Two had broken, and funnily it the war aided this emerging performing career and grounded his career.

 After a stationing with the South African Tank Corps in Abysinnia, Sid felt his talents were better used in troop morale, so he joined the Entertainment Unit of The South African Army, he was initially made a corporal and proceeded to put on shows for his fellow troops.

-During this time, he was also caught under heavy fire at the notorious ‘Fall of Tobruk’, South Africa’s largest capitulation of arms, he managed to escape the fall of Tobruk ahead of Rommel and was eventually promoted to the rank of Staff Sergeant.
-Sid eventually given a commission as a lieutenant in the entertainment unit, and subsequently took up acting as a career.
+During this time, he was also caught under heavy fire at the notorious ‘Fall of Tobruk’, South Africa’s largest capitulation of arms, he managed to escape Tobruk ahead of Rommel’s forces and was eventually promoted to the rank of Staff Sergeant.
+Sid was eventually given a commission as a lieutenant in the entertainment unit, and subsequently took up acting as a career.

-Around this time he acquired himself a second wife, another South African – dancer Meg Sergei, and come the war’s end and his demobilisation, the couple’s showbiz ambitions saw them leave their homeland for the glamour of London.
+Around this time he acquired for himself a second wife, another South African – dancer Meg Sergei, and come the war’s end and his demobilisation, the couple’s showbiz ambitions saw them leave their homeland for the glamour of London.